Easy Lemon Muffins With Greek Yogurt

 Take a paper towel and wet it with vegetable oil

-Rub the Muffin Pan with the paper towel to grease the pan so that your muffins will pop out
+Rub the Muffin Pan with a paper towel to grease it, so your muffins will pop out easily.
+You can use muffin liners if you want.
+I prefer not to use paper because I don’t like the waste.

 Using a cookie scoop, spoon the dough into the muffin pan until all 24 are full; these do rise a bit, so don’t fill up all the way